maureensmith/sam2counts/README.md

 The initial purpose of sam2counts was to generate count files from resulting MIME sequencing data which are used as input for the [MIMEAnTo](https://github.com/maureensmith/MIMEAnTo) tool.
-It can be used in general to count nucleotides occurrences for each position (-pair or -triplet) with paired-end read mappings in SAM format.
+It can be used in general to count nucleotides occurrences for each position (-pair or -triplet) with paired-end read or single read mappings in SAM format.